 7) Mobile learning will become the microlearning mode of choice by 2025.

 Microlearning has become increasingly popular in the last few years and is still one of the leading trends in online education today.
-That combined with learning via mobile devices, users can watch and learn their topics of choice, virtually from anywhere.
+Combined with learning via mobile devices, users can watch and learn their topics of choice, virtually from anywhere.

 This means that for course creators, you need to make sure that you are creating content that will suit a mobile format, and ensure you choose the right LMS that will support this.
 This is an area that should not be overlooked.